Macquarie Dictionary Blog: Archives

 Sometimes this can happen very quickly.
 Take the case of email which began with a hyphenated prefix e- standing for electronic.
 For a while we read this new word as electronic mail, but familiarity dispenses with etymology and we accepted email for what it was and dropped the hyphen.
 The word online is another one that went through this process in the computer explosion of new words.

 Nevertheless, there are factors that can act against this fusion of words, factors such as awkwardness in spelling.
 There are some of us who are still not happy to spell co-operate without a hyphen because we are irritated by the presence of coop at the beginning of the word.
+Similarly this is the case for no-one.
 Another difficulty is that the resulting compound is too long to be analysed quickly.
 Cabinet-maker may well keep the hyphen because cabinetmaker is visually indigestible.
 Others resist fusion for inexplicable reasons.
 A canecocky may be one word but a cow cocky stubbornly insists on being two.